bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

   }
 }
 ```
 As you can see, using **break with a label** lets us exit out of multiple loops at once.
-Also, it doesn't
+Also, it doesn't just have to be simple for loops. `break` is handled by iteration statements ( for, for-in, for-of) as well as switch case stateme.

 ### So, who handles what?